loic-sharma/DistributedCatalogReader/README.md

 # NuGet Catalog Reader

 This project presents a distributed and eventually consistent [NuGet catalog](https://docs.microsoft.com/en-us/nuget/api/catalog-resource) reader.
+This can be used to index all packages on nuget.org.

 ## Problem